 This is quite a fitting phrase in this context, particularly when it comes to differentiating between deforestation and logging.

-Both the terms are intertwined and often overlap with each other, but there is a difference in them despite being interlinked.
+Both terms are intertwined and often overlap with each other, but there is a difference between them despite being interlinked.
 The term ‘logging’ is the felling of trees on a commercial level to make products.
 Where on the other hand ‘deforestation’ is removing the forest completely and all of the forms associated with it.

 Causes of Deforestation: Human Choices & Environmental Impact